bitplane/bitplane.net/log/2026/03/netpbm/index.md

-# 🖼️ Snakes in a netpbm
+# 🖼️ Adventures in netpbm

 Continuing on a journey of computing archaeology, it's time to extend Pillow with a plugin that can load images that are supported by [netpbm](https://en.wikipedia.org/wiki/Netpbm).

-The first step here was to write a bridge for the `anyto*` applications, but it turned out it wasn't so reliable - the tools rely on `file` and many ancient and obscure formats lack proper libmagic detection, there's a lack of test data for them, and being obscure they didn't get a lot of real world usage.
+The first step was a bridge for the `anyto*` applications, but it turned out it wasn't so reliable - the tools rely on `file` and many ancient and obscure formats lack proper libmagic detection, there's a lack of test data for them, and being obscure they didn't get a lot of real world usage.
+So I ended up having to write my own detection rules, which was a bit of a pig.

-I grabbed a bit of test data for formats I really care about, created synthetic test data for as many as I could using netpbm itself, pushed an alpha release to pypi and asked for it to be added to Pillow's docs, so everyone in Pythonland can open the majority of files with as little friction as possible.
+I grabbed a bit of test data for formats I really care about (like [SEASCAPE.IFF](/log/2005/seascape)), created synthetic test data for as many as I could using netpbm itself, pushed an alpha release to pypi and asked for it to be added to Pillow's docs, so everyone in Pythonland can open the majority of files with as little friction as possible.

 This was the easy part.